Wednesday, 22 January 2025

 Although headquartered in Singapore, Nium has global presence with clients and partners in the EU, Asian, and US market.

 With the ability to facilitate end-to-end issuing, processing, and registration services, the license would allow Nium to reduce card issuance time from six months to a maximum of just six weeks.
-Nium would also be able to execute a host of transactions such as:
+Nium would also be able to execute a host of financial transactions such as:

 • instantaneous fund transfers to physical and virtual Visa credit and debit cards